fbpx

 Tuning a new mountain bike – Fork’s rebound settings

 In this post, we want to teach you how tuning a new mountain bike works.
 More specifically you will read in this blog post about how to adjust rebound settings of your fork.
-In the previous posts, we talked about how to set up your bike with the parameter SAG.
-Moreover we adjusted the rebound of your shock in this post.
-So after this blog post the hardness of your suspension and the rebound settings should be set on the shock.
+In the previous posts, we talked about how to set up your bike with SAG.
+Moreover we adjusted the rebound of your shock in the last post.
+So in this blog post the rebound of your fork will be set up correctly.

 Tuning a new mountain bike – Let’s have a deeper look at your forks rebound

 The rebound is always the red dial or lever.
-Rebound is the suspension movement when the wheel extends.
-It occurs as the spring forces the shock, or fork, to extend.
-Usually the rule of thumb is the following.
-The faster, the better.
+Rebound is the suspension movement when the suspension extends.
+Usually the rule of thumb is the following: The faster, the better.
 If you ride a lot in moderate terrain, a slower rebound stage will initially seem more comfortable to you.
 However, if you move in faster terrain then a slower rebound stage leads to painful arm.
 Because your suspension cannot recover from the bumps quickly enough.
+This is called packing.

 Important to know when tuning a new mountain bike is also that High and Low relates to shock shaft speed not bike speed.
 E.g.: High Speed Rebound and Low speed Rebound.